logwet/blinded/README.md

 ## FAQ

+- Is this mod compatible with Noverworld
+  - For what I hope are obvious reasons, no, it is not compatible at all, and probably will crash.
 - How do I download the mod?
-  - The [releases](https://github.com/logwet/noverworld/releases/) page on this GitHub repo.
+  - The [releases](https://github.com/logwet/blinded/releases/) page on this GitHub repo.
 - What file do I download?
 There's a bunch.
-  - There are three groups, one for each category (`BASTION`, `MONUMENT` and `CLASSIC`).
-Refer to the start of this README for the differences between each category.
-  - Then download the release version of the mod ie. `noverworld-x.x.x.jar` instead of `noverworld-x-x-x-dev.jar` and put it in your mods folder.
+  - Then download the release version of the mod ie. `blinded-x.x.x.jar` instead of `blinded-x-x-x-dev.jar` and put it in your mods folder.
 - How do I change the hotbar/inventory?
-  - Using the config file at `.minecraft/config/noverworld-X.X.X.json`.
+  - Using the config file at `.minecraft/config/blinded-X.X.X.json`.
 - How do I change what items are in my hotbar/inventory?
   - You can't easily do so.
-The three Noverworld categories have fixed inventories, you can change the slots your items are in but not their type, durability or count.
+The three blinded categories have fixed inventories, you can change the slots your items are in but not their type, durability or count.
   - If you __really__ want to change the items, you can do so by editing `fixed_config.json` and recompiling the mod, but beware that this will make your runs unverifiable for the leaderboards.
 - How do I reset my hotbar to the default included in the mod?
-  - Delete the config file at `.minecraft/config/noverworld-X.X.X.json`.
+  - Delete the config file at `.minecraft/config/blinded-X.X.X.json`.
 When you create a new world or reload the game the defaults will be applied.
 - I updated the mod and my inventory slot config has been reset, what gives?
   - Every new version of the mod writes a new file, just copy your settings over.
 Read above for an explanation of why.
 - How do I set my FOV and render distance default?
   - Edit those values in the game's main menu (ie. outside of a world) and they'll be saved.
-- I want to run noverworld without f3
+- I want to run blinded without f3
   - Set `f3Enabled` to `false` in the config file.
 This won't automatically open f3 before you spawn.
 - I don't book craft so I don't want the recipe book to be automatically opened by default.
   - Set `recipeBookEnabled` to `false` in the config file.
 This won't automatically open the recipe book pane before you spawn.